What Is a Class Action Lawsuit?

-- Smaller injuries: If a group of people suffer (relatively) minor injuries or financial harm, it might be too expensive to pursue an individual lawsuit.
+- Smaller Injuries: If a group of people suffer (relatively) minor injuries or financial harm, it might be too expensive to pursue an individual lawsuit.
 However, when combined with other individuals who suffered similar injuries or harm, the value of the claims adds up and allows for effective prosecution.

 - Impractical Litigation: Because a class action lawsuit brings together multiple claims at once, the process is much more efficient.
-The costs of bringing the case is shared amongst the many class members instead of just one claimant.
+The costs of bringing the case are shared amongst the many class members instead of just one claimant.

 - Cost-Savings: Because the litigation is combined, the cost of litigation is greatly reduced in a class action.
 The same experts, witnesses, and documents can be used once, rather than hundreds or even thousands of times.